youness-elbrag/youness-elbrag.github.io/_pages/events.md

 ### Event Hosted by TFUG Speaker Youness El Brag

-here are the full representation and slides with codes, in the community :
+here are the full representation and slides with codes, in the community TFUG:

 1. Kaggle: